amir-arad/muaddib/docs/plugin-hooks.md

 - we need to keep this code down to a minimum
 - this code must not be CPU intensive
-- we must limit this codes use of 3rd party libraries
 - we must not allow this code to use singleton 3rd party libraries ( aka react);

 ## plugin APIS